Born - New Orleans, Louisiana, USA, November 16, 1962

 Ballet Memphis (Memphis, TN)

 He has opened for Gregg Allman, The Neville Brothers, Woodenhead, Arlo Guthre, David Bromberg, The New Orleans Preservation Hall Jazz Band and Kelly's Lot.
 Scott has worked with members of the Los Angeles Philharmonic Orchestra and New Orleans Symphony.
-He has also worked with Orgone, Allen Toussaint, Aaron Neville, Pete Fountain, Albert Trepagnier, Jr, Jim Goodall, Bernie Dresel, Dale Jennings, John "Spazz" Hatton, Bill Johnston, Ed Cogan and many others.
+He has also worked with Orgone, Allen Toussaint, Aaron Neville and Pete Fountain.
+He has performed with Rene' Coman, Eric Reed, Paul Clement, Mark Whitaker, Albert Trepagnier, Jr, Jim Goodall, Bernie Dresel, Dale Jennings, John "Spazz" Hatton, Bill Johnston and Ed Cogan, to name a few.
 He has performed as guest guitarist with Chamber Players of Los Angeles and as guest vocalist with Donny Most's Big Band.

 Scott has performed in Asia, Europe, South America and throughout the United States.